zhezhouzz/HATs/README.md

 * `Set`: the set data structure that contains non-duplicate elements.
 * `Stack`: the stack data structure that supports first-in-last-out (FILO) order.

+### Running the Docker Image

+You can load the docker image from the file `marple24.tar.gz`.

+    $ docker load < marple24.tar.gz

+To launch a shell in the Docker image:

+    $ docker run -it -m="8g" marple24/marple:pldi-2024

 ### Running Benchmarks of Marple